I just added a Wasp Special to the studio, a bizarre mono from the late 70s...what an absolutely nasty-sounding synth. I love it! ^_^

 I had to apply a bit of TLC before this one sounded very good, it wasn't in too bad shape for around 27 years old.
 A little touch-up on the woodwork...It was a little dinged-up when I got it.
 Also, it needed some interior work with a soldering iron to get it back to "new" condition electronically - one leg of a cap had come loose from the board, some pots needed serious cleaning and I had to re-mount and re-solder a footage selector switch that had cold solder joints, causing Osc 2 to drop out occasionally.
 Physically its pretty solid now.
 I imagine the build quality of the first-gen plastic jobbies was rather "iffy", at least people have said so...I think I was very lucky to get a post-EDP model.

 There's quite a lot of knobbage for such a "simple" two-oscillator mono...what a terribly underrated and underestimated monster!
 I would put it up against just about any other 2-osc mono of its day.
 The filter really is something else and the modulation capabilities aren't bad - much better than say a Moog Rogue, Prodigy or Roland SH-101, ARP Solus, etc. If you decide you can't stand the charming capacitance keyboard, Kenton Electronics makes the Pro-KADI which acts as a MIDI-to-Wasp converter.
-I think people will be suprised when they hear these MP3s, regardless of my obnoxious playing:
+I think people might be suprised when they hear these MP3s, regardless of my obnoxious noodling:

 Wasp1.mp3 , Wasp2.mp3 , Wasp3.mp3 , Wasp4.mp3